pravega/pravega/README.md

 Data is replicated and persisted to disk before being acknowledged.

 ### **Exactly once delivery**
-Producers use transaction to ensure data is written exactly once.
+Writers use transaction to ensure data is written exactly once.

 ### **Infinite**
 Pravega is designed to store streams for infinite period of time.
 Size of stream is not bounded by the capacity of a node, but by the capacity of a cluster.